Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Self-Dual s

 \subsection{Neighbourhood Graph Method}

-Specialising the previous section to central charge a multiple of $8$, we arrive at the first main classification method used in this text, based on the concept of $2$-neighbourhood.
-This generalises the approach used by Borcherds \cite{Bor85} (see also Chapter~17 in \cite{CS99}) to classify the positive-definite, odd, unimodular lattices of rank (at most) $24$.
+Specialising the results of \autoref{sec:holcat} to central charge a multiple of $8$, we arrive at the first main classification method used in this text, based on the concept of $2$-neighbourhood ($\Z_2$-orbifold construction).
+This generalises Kneser $2$-neighbours for lattices, which can be used to classify the positive-definite, odd, unimodular lattices of rank (at most) $24$ \cite{Bor85} (see also Chapter~17 in \cite{CS99}).

 We briefly review the neighbourhood graph method for lattices.
 Recall that two positive-definite, even, unimodular lattices $\{M_1,M_2\}$ (in the same ambient vector space $M_1\otimes_\Z\R=M_2\otimes_\Z\R$, necessarily of dimension or rank a multiple of $8$) are called \emph{(Kneser) $2$-neighbours} if their intersection $M_1\cap M_2$ has index~$2$ in one (and hence both) of them \cite{Kne57} (see also, e.g., \cite{Bor85,CS99,CL19}).
-Then $K:=M_1\cap M_2$ is even and has discriminant form $K'/K\cong 2_{\II}^{+2}$.
+Then $K\coloneqq M_1\cap M_2$ is even and has discriminant form $K'/K\cong 2_{\II}^{+2}$.